Official OKC Zoo Press Releases

 Click on the news releases below to read about the latest OKC Zoo happenings.

-The Zoo's grizzly bears, Will and Wiley, will be making their annual Groundhog Day prediction from their home at Oklahoma Trails.
+Will and Wiley, the Zoo's beloved grizzly bear brothers, will make their annual Groundhog Day prediction from their home at Oklahoma Trails.

 He may have some silver hair, but he’s proving to be young-at-heart!
 Western lowland, silverback gorilla, Tatu (TATTOO), one of the Zoo’s most beloved male gorillas, will celebrate his 40th birthday this month and we are ready to party!